content-made-simple/cms0/README.md

 ### General

-- Be determinedly minimal.
+Aiming for the MISSED or MESSED bacronym ... we're not quite there yet.

-  - This means challenging any code or framework that does more than we explicitly need at any moment.
+- **Minimal**: reject code / framework that does more than we **explicitly** need at any moment.
-- Be safe.
+  - We appreciate that what defines **needs** is slippery:
+    - do we need to test anything? do we need to reduce repetition?
+    - we answer these in reference to the other principles and if they are not justified through those, we reject.
-  - Do enough to ensure that the data is stored safely and cannot be lost.
+- **Safe**: ensure that the data is stored safely and cannot be lost.
-- Be secure.
-  - Do enough to ensure that actions on data are secure.
+- **Secure**: ensure that actions on data are secure.
-    - This will evolve as we add users and controls.
+- **Defer**: only take decisions at the [Last Responsible Moment](https://blog.codinghorror.com/the-last-responsible-moment/).

+### Process

+- Pair program
+- Commit directly to main

 ### Architecture

+- Server-side rendering
+  - HTML only, delivers an extremely basic UI on the Defer principle.
+  - This is a pragmatic decision rather than a principle since this is likely to evolve.

 ### Design

+- Data oriented.

 ### Coding

+- Functional programming.
+  - Functional core, imperative shell.

+### Quality control

+- Pair programming
+- REPL testing in production

+### Deployment

+- REPL evaluation in production

 ## Content